The employment of quick-firing field artillery in combat

 5) occupy immediately the positions seized to the enemy in order to totally disrupt him, repelling all his attempt to reoccupy them.

-1) prolong its fire against the enemy positions as long as there was no risk for its own troops, and then direct the fire at the enemy reserves;
+1) prolong its fire against the enemy positions as long as there is no risk for its own troops, and then direct its fire at the enemy reserves;

 2) crush vigorously the whole enemy artillery;